cortex-js/compute-engine/src/README.md

 as an object literal with a `"num"`, `"str"`, `"sym"` or `"fn"` key, respectively, or as a short-hand notation using a JSON number, string or array.

+**Dictionaries** do not have a short-hand notation and are always expressed as an object literal with a `"dict"` key.

 The short-hand notation is more concise and easier to read, but cannot include metadata properties.